 Taiwan is basically a huge central mountain region with populous areas created along the coastline.
 It is incredibly beautiful, but can make travel a bit of a pain, with the train line only running around the country and the one centrally crossing road inaccessible to buses so only viable if you have a car.

-Which we didn’t.
+Which I didn’t.
 I’d annoyingly forgotten to renew my international drivers permit whilst I was enjoying my days of leisure in London so couldn’t hire cars or mopeds, they’re very strict on you having one.
-If you are planning on visiting I’d definitely recommend you get one, my one regret was that we couldn’t zip around some of the mountain roads on a bike.
+If you are planning on visiting I’d definitely recommend you get one, my one regret was that I couldn’t zip around some of the mountain roads on a bike.

 Their train booking system is frustratingly outdated.
 The majority of the trains are covering most of the country, and if someone books even a small section of the journey the seats become unavailable to reserve.
 As I discovered, the Taiwanese merry go round of seat swapping is a bit of an in country joke, with people unable to save seats so swapping multiple times in a journey.
-That being said, even in Chinese New Year we could just book tickets and get on a train with unreserved seats.
-On our longest journey, when we swapped the East for West coast, we were completely undisturbed in our unreserved seats, a bit of a rarity I think.
+That being said, even in Chinese New Year I could just book tickets and get on a train with unreserved seats.
+On my longest journey, when I swapped the East for West coast, I was completely undisturbed in our unreserved seats, a bit of a rarity I think.

 This trip was a fun experience, but did get me thinking about pre-booking/planning, something I have very rarely done in all my previous trips.
 In the coming year my trips will all be mini-trips in vacation time from school so under a fairly short time constraint.
 Being able to relax about everything being booked and knowing where I’m going/staying may be something I think about a bit more.